-2: Brown-out Reset is said to have occurred when BOR is '0' and POR is '1' (assuming that POR was set to '1' by software immediately after POR).
+2: Brown-out Reset is said to have occurred when BOR is '0' and POR is '1' (assuming that POR was set to '1' by software immediately after a Power-on Reset).

 4.2 Master Clear Reset (MCLR)

 The MCLR pin provides a method for triggering an external Reset of the device.
 A Reset is generated by holding the pin low.
 These devices have a noise filter in the MCLR Reset path which detects and ignores small pulses.